Solution Focused Training for Youth Offending Teams

 “First Class training!
 Practical, captivating and engaging.
 Eileen’s approach is direct and informative, leaving participants with the confidence to apply their learning.
 Thanks!”

 Working with young people in a statutory setting due to their offending behaviour brings its own difficulties, not least that it can often be that the young person doesn’t recognize that there is a problem other than s/he is obliged to work with the statutory worker!

 Especially useful in the face of a multitude of “I don’t know” is the curiosity of the Solution Focused worker about “Times when you resisted the risky behaviour/Stayed sober/took control of the situation“.
-This curiosity about exceptions to problem behaviour early on in the conversation is a track that young people are not necessarily expecting and can generate useful conversations.
+This curiosity about exceptions to problem behaviour early on in the conversation is a track that young people are not necessarily expecting and generates useful conversations.
 We also provide frameworks for YOS staff that encourage partnering agencies, key workers, etc to contribute any known “exceptions” in the young person’s disruptive or offending behaviour.

-Our Solution Focused Training for Youth Offending Services course provides teams with tools for change when working with young people who offend and their families.
+Our Solution Focused Training for Youth Offending Services provides teams with tools for change when working with young people who offend and their families.
 Both approaches are fit for purpose for Statutory orders including Parenting Orders and ISSP (Intensive Supervision and Surveillance Programme)

 This course has been commissioned by Youth Offending, YISP and YADAS teams across the UK in their work with young people at risk of offending or who are referred under statutory orders.
 The training offers Youth Offending teams a whole-team strengths-based resource.